rcalixte/wayland-book/src/introduction/high-level-design.md

 At this level, your hardware has little concept of what applications are running on your system.
-The hardware provides an interface with which it can be commanded to perform work, and does what it's told - regardless of who tells it so.
+The hardware provides an interface with which it can be commanded to perform work, and does what it's told &mdash; regardless of who tells it so.
 For this reason, only one component is allowed to talk to it...

 ## The kernel

 This responsibility falls onto the kernel.
 The kernel is a complex beast, so we'll focus on only the parts which are relevant to Wayland.
-Linux's job is to provide an abstraction over your hardware, so that they can be safely accessed by *userspace* - where our Wayland compositors run.
+Linux's job is to provide an abstraction over your hardware, so that they can be safely accessed by *userspace* &mdash; where our Wayland compositors run.
 For graphics, this is called **DRM**, or *direct rendering manager*, for efficiently tasking the GPU with work from userspace.
 An important subsystem of DRM is **KMS**, or *kernel mode setting*, for enumerating your displays and setting properties such as their selected resolution (also known as their "mode").
 Input devices are abstracted through an interface called **evdev**.

 Most kernel interfaces are made available to userspace by way of special files in `/dev`.
 In the case of DRM, these files are in `/dev/dri/`, usually in the